“Let’s find some beautiful places and get lost together.” –Unknown

 Wine, Beer & Spirits

 If you like wine and beer tastings, the Blue Ridge of Virginia is the place for you!
-I wouldn’t begin to make recommendations here since for medical reasons, I drink very little.
-However, know that there is an abundance of wineries, distilleries, & breweries throughout the area.
+I wouldn’t begin to make recommendations but know that there is an abundance of wineries, distilleries, & breweries throughout the area.
 Do your research and always ask a local for a recommendation–or try them all!

 A visit to the Blue Ridge Mountains always makes me a believer in our State’s motto, “Virginia is for Lovers.”
 Whether you’re looking for adventure or rest, I hope your next trip to Virginia is just what you need.